RESEARCH

 Design, materials & making for social change

 Becky has been a design researcher since the late 90’s when she first developed her low-impact exhaust printing technique using recycled polyester.
 To celebrate 30 years in the business she is opening up her archives to share the wealth of design & materials knowledge that she has amassed over the years.
-Scroll through the sections below & click to access her talks, films & writing.
+Scroll through the research themes immediately below to access her talks, films & writing; scroll further down to find the research communication collections she has put together for easy access.

 Circularity needs a different approach in every country.
 Natural resources & waste streams, historic, political & economic contexts, landscape, cultural tastes & available technologies all determine what circularity will look like in a particular region.